IMPRESSIONS: Jody Oberfelder Projects’ The Brain Piece At New York Live Arts

 Pictured above left to right: Jody Oberfelder, Pierre Guilbault, Hannah Wendel, and Mary Madsen.

-Every day, beneath our skin, a delicate ballet performed by our organs unfolds.
+Every day, beneath our skin, our organs perform a delicate ballet.
 Working with each other and independently, these body parts keep us alive and in pursuit of life.
 Yet their processes can remain unfamiliar, even unnoticeable, to us.

 Choreographer Jody Oberfelder has been on a kick bringing these biological structures to the stage.
-After studying them intensely and dialoguing with experts, she creates a dance that explores an organ’s real and metaphorical form and function.
+After studying them intensely and dialoguing with experts, she creates dances that explore an organ’s real and metaphorical form and function.

 Several years ago, she premiered 4Chambers, a site-specific immersive performance dedicated to the heart.
 The experience, equally exhilarating and discomfiting, allowed a small audience to follow dancer-docents through four “chambers” and two “arteries.”
 Each space required participation, whether it be dancing with a performer or answering deeply personal questions.